mattmaynes2/aria/reports/architecture/Architecture.md

 ### Device_Types

-The different types of possible devices, (switch,light sensor, etc...)
+The different types of possible devices, (WeMo switch,,Hue lights, etc...)

-### Communication_Protocol

-The different types of communication protocols that a device uses to communicate (WiFi,Z-Wave)

 ### User

 A person that can add and control devices

-### Permission

-Allow users to perform specific functions (add device,control devices, admin, etc)

-### User_Permissions

-The different permissions associated with a user

 ### User_Devices